semaphoreci/docs/docs/reference/sem-command-line-tool.md

 By default, `.semaphore/semaphore.yml` is the initial pipeline file that is triggered when a git hook is received on Semaphore.

-To modify the initial pipeline file, edit the repository section in the project YAML.
+To modify the initial pipeline file, edit the repository section in the project's YAML file.

 For example, to modify the initial pipeline file from `.semaphore/semaphore.yml` to `.semaphore/alternative-tests.yml`, edit your project with the following